-Illegal harvesting
+a) Illegal harvesting

-Illegally harvested wood and natural materials are are harvested, traded or transported in a way that is in breach with applicable national regulations.
+Illegally harvested wood fibre and natural materials are harvested, traded or transported in a way that is in breach with applicable national regulations.
 Such regulations can, for example, address CITES species, money laundering, corruption and bribery, and other relevant national regulations.

-b.
-Genetically modified organisms
+b) Genetically modified organisms

-Wood and natural materials from genetically modified organisms have been induced by various means to include genetic structural changes (for a definition of genetically modified, please refer to the European Union Directive 2001/18/EC, on the deliberate release of genetically modified organisms in the environment) 26919001en 1..16 (europa.eu)
+Wood and natural materials from genetically modified organisms have been induced by various means to include genetic structural changes (for a definition of genetically modified, please refer to the European Union Directive 2001/18/EC, on the deliberate release of genetically modified organisms in the environment).
 Traditional breeding programs do not constitute genetic modification.

-c.
-Recently established plantations impacting primary ecosystems d.
-Uncertified high Conservation Value Communities
+c) Recently established plantations impacting primary ecosystems d) Uncertified high Conservation Value Communities